Homey Energy Management

 Conclusion

-The Homey Energy Dongle is the bridge between the energy transition and your comfort.
-It removes the friction of third-party APIs and provides a nice foundation for your energy management.
-By combining it with wall plugs, you’re not just monitoring; you’re mastering your home’s efficiency.
+The Homey Energy Dongle removes the friction of third-party APIs and provides a nice tool for your energy management.
+By combining it with your wall plugs, you’re totally in control.